 All students applying for the first time must:

-Not have physical, behavioral, or learning disabilities that, in the judgment of the Oak Arbor Administration, are beyond the scope of our staff’s training or the school's resources.
+Students should not have physical, behavioral, or learning disabilities that, in the judgment of the Oak Arbor Administration, are beyond the scope of our staff’s training or the school's resources.

-Be able to communicate at chronological age level in the English language.
+Students need to be able to communicate at chronological age level in the English language.

 The goal of the admissions process is to diligently work with the parents of the child to see if the Oak Arbor School can serve your family.
 With that goal, the Admissions Staff will move as quickly as possible to process your application in the best interests of your child.

-The Oak Arbor School does not discriminate against applicants on the basis of race, color, gender or national or ethnic origin.
+The Oak Arbor School does not discriminate against applicants on the basis of race, color, or national or ethnic origin.